espocrm/espocrm/README.md

 3. Install [composer](https://getcomposer.org/doc/00-intro.md).
 4. Run `composer install` if composer is installed globally or `php composer.phar install` if locally.

-Never update composer dependencies if you going to contribute code back.
+Never update composer dependencies if you are going to contribute code back.

 Now you can build.

-If your repository is accessible via a web server then you can access to EspoCRM by url `http://URL/frontend` w/o making the build.
+If your repository is accessible via a web server then you can run EspoCRM by url `http://PROJECT_URL/frontend` w/o making the build.
 You will need yo have proper data/config.php and existing database.

 ### How to build